smmcalli/Marine_Animal_Analytics/README.md

   (Point of Contact, Custodian), 1 Apr.
 2024, catalog.data.gov/dataset/marine-mammal-food
   habits-reference-collection-1995-20181.

+This dataset contains records of bone fragments recovered from the stomach contents and excrement of marine mammals.
+Records include taxonomic classifications, specimen measurements, collection dates, and verification information.

 __Project Overview:__

 Marine mammals such as cetaceans and pinnipeds play important roles in ocean ecosystems, and several species are considered keystone species.
 Understanding the prey species that make up their diets can help identify important feeding grounds and ecosystems that may benefit from conservation efforts.